jonfriskics/PythonFlask-JobBoard/tasks.md

 ## 3.3 - Database Path

-@pytest.mark.app_db_path below all of the import statements, create a constant called `PATH`, that contains the path to the already created database stored in `db/jobs.sqlite`.
+@pytest.mark.app_db_path Below all of the import statements, create a constant called `PATH`, that contains the path to the already created database stored in `db/jobs.sqlite`.

 ## 3.4 - Global Database Attribute